-Higashi Honganji is not one of the most famous tourist attractions in Kyoto, but I can only assume that these people who aren’t recommending a visit here just haven’t heard of it.
+Higashi Honganji is not one of the most famous tourist attractions in Kyoto, but it should be.
+And at least now, it will be famous between the two of us.
 This temple is impressive not only because of its size, but because of its importance to the religious history of Japan.
-It is an important temple for a branch of Buddhism called Shin Buddhism.
+It is one of the major temples for a branch of Buddhism called Shin Buddhism.

 Shin Buddhism is both a kind of Pure Land Buddhism and the most popular branch of Buddhism today in Japan.
 So if you visit, you will have the opportunity to observe many Japanese people visiting a place of great spiritual significance to them.